lisa-lumos/Snowflake/06-data-loading.md

 The main cost associated with a stream is the processing time used by a virtual warehouse to query the stream.
 These charges appear on your bill as familiar Snowflake credits.

 ### Managing streams
+Only the object owner role of a view or underlying tables can enable change tracking.

+Creating a stream on the view you own enables change tracking on the view, and all its underlying tables you own.
+If you don't own a underlying table, the owner must explicitly enable change tracking for it.

+During the enabling operation of CDC for a table, the table is locked for writes until the command finishes running.

 ### Examples of streams
+Read, skip.

 ## Continuous data pipelines - Tasks

 ### Enabling Error Notifications for tasks
 Enabling Error Notifications using AWS SNS